Consider this post to be a continuation of my post on that details all the beat making equipment you need to get started as a producer.

 The answer is a big, fat, resounding…

 Why?
 Because I had ABSOLUTELY NO IDEA how to use them.
+I had no idea how to make beats.

 Which brings us to the first part of this post, and that is…